treeverse/lakeFS/docs/integrations/kubeflow.md

    ```

 You can invoke any lakeFS operation supported by `lakectl` by implementing it as a ContainerOp.
 Check out the complete [CLI reference](https://docs.lakefs.io/reference/commands.html) for the list of supported operations. \
-*Note:*  Some `lakectl` operations may require mounting data sources into the pod running their corresponding ContainerOps.
-For example, the `lakectl fs` operations.

 ## Add the lakeFS steps to your pipeline